 Odrick is a “quiet assassin”.
 At least, that’s what I would call him if he was on my team.
 He does nothing but make play after play, yet gets overshadowed by the flashier players.

-Odrick is a hard worker, has great football smarts and is a heck of a kid to interview – I know from experience.
+Odrick is a hard worker, has great football smarts and is a heck of a kid to interview.
+I know that from experience covering the Nittany Lions.

 In a draft that features a bevy of quality talent on the defensive line, I think Jared Odrick will be one of the more talked about selections years down the road – and could be a nice steal for a team like Indianapolis at pick #31.